 - Clustering helps in understanding the natural grouping in a dataset.
 Their purpose is to make sense to partition the data into some group of logical groupings.

-- Clustering quality depends on the methods and to identify hidden patterns.
+- Clustering quality depends on the methods and to the identification of hidden patterns.

-- They play a wide role in applications like marketing economic research, weblogs to identify patterns in similarity measures, Image processing, Spatial research.
+- They play a wide role in applications like marketing economic research and weblogs to identify similarity measures, Image processing, and spatial research.